johentsch/ms3/paper/paper.md

 The DataFrames can be used by other Python programs and scripts, or written to Tab-Separated Values (TSV) to enable processing with other software and facilitate version control[^1].
 The most typical aspects that users extract from a score are tables containing notes, measures (bars), metadata, and text labels, in particular those representing analytical annotations.
-Moreover, `ms3` allows the user to remove and insert analytical labels from and into scores and to write back the modified scores.
+Moreover, `ms3` allows the user to transform scores by removing analytical labels after their extraction or by (re-)inserting annotations from
+TSV files (whether previously extracted or generated from scratch).
 This functionality turns MuseScore into a convenient score annotation tool enabling users to graphically insert into a score arbitrary textual labels, to then have `ms3` extract them with their temporal positions for further analysis.
-It comes with a commandline interface that makes its data extraction, translocation, and validation functionalities accessible for productive every-day workflows.
+It comes with a commandline interface that makes its data extraction, transformation, and validation functionalities accessible for productive every-day workflows.

 [^1]: Version control is facilitated by the TSV files because, unlike the original XML source, they present score information with timestamps.